cyclus/cyclus.github.com/source/arche/logger.rst

 .. warning::

   Do NOT place any state-changing expressions with the LOG macro as they may not run if the report level excludes the specified LogLevel.

+.. note:: The Python interface should use the Python standard library logging system.

 Examples
 --------